Signs You Need Real Business Systems

 | Resolving conflicts and merges | 15-45 minutes, weekly | 50-150 hours |

-For a team of 10 to 20 people, the total is often 500 to 1,000 hours per year.
+What this adds up to: For a team of 10 to 20 people relying on spreadsheets for core operations, the total typically lands between 500 and 1,000 hours per year.
 At a fully loaded cost of £30 to £50 per hour, that is £15,000 to £50,000 spent annually on work that software handles automatically.
+Add one pricing error per quarter reaching a customer, the risk that the one person who understands the master spreadsheet leaves, and 12 months of decisions made on data nobody fully trusts.
+The cost of waiting is not static.
+It compounds.

 Beyond time costs, errors compound based on when they are detected.
 An error caught at entry costs almost nothing.
 An error caught during reporting costs hours of investigation.
 An error caught by a customer costs relationship damage.
 An error caught by a regulator costs whatever they decide it costs.
-A system with built-in validation catches errors at entry.
+A system with built-in data validation catches errors at entry.
 A spreadsheet catches them whenever someone happens to notice.

-From Spreadsheet to Software: The Maturity Path
+From Spreadsheet to Software: Planning the Transition

 Individual